 - Do our phones have volume on?
 Notifications active?
 When is this appropriate and when is it not?
 Who is this appropriate for and who is it not?

 - Do we have media-free locations in our home?
 Do we allow devices in our bedrooms?
 At the dinner table?
 Do our phones come with us into the bathroom?!

 - What is a reasonable amount of usage for us as adults?
-For each of our kids- age 15, 12 and 9 years?
-Is that the same or different?
+For each of our kids – age 15, 12 and 9 years?
+Is usage the same or different?

 - Are their times and places that we chose to minimize/eliminate technology use?
 In the morning before school?
 When driving in the car with us?
 With friends during play dates?

 - Is watching something together as a family different to us than everyone watching separately?

 - Is your phone “yours”?
 Do we get your password?
 Put limits on what you view?
 Track your location?
 Track your usage?
 Until what age?

 - Do we allow our kids to have social media accounts?
 If so, do we help them figure out what should and shouldn’t be shared?

 - What time do devices get turned off at night?
 Where are they stored at night?